prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

-If the idea of attending business and technology community events frightens you or makes you uncomfortable, you have another option to fulfill the requirements of this assignment.
+If the idea of attending business and technology community events frightens you or makes you uncomfortable, you have another option.

-In order to obtain insight into contemporary industry practices and issues, find three news articles from credible news outlets.
+You may propose a custom assignment that demonstrates the same learning objectives as the meetup assignment.
+The custom assignment may or mat not necessarily involve analyzing news articles.